 The paid version, or Pro Social Warfare is $29 a year for a single site, which is an awesome deal.
 However, if you check the website, you will see regular sales of 30% off.
 For what it does, $20 a year is a steal!

--The Pro version includes 9 additional social sharing buttons for Reddit, Tumblr, Yummly, WhatsApp, Pocket, Buffer, Hacker News, Flipboard, and email.
+- The Pro version includes 9 additional social sharing buttons for Reddit, Tumblr, Yummly, WhatsApp, Pocket, Buffer, Hacker News, Flipboard, and email.

--The Pro Version also includes an Image Hover Pin Button that will place a “Pin” button over the top of every image inside of your content when a reader hovers their mouse over it.
+- Pro Version also includes an Image Hover Pin Button that will place a “Pin” button over the top of every image inside of your content when a reader hovers their mouse over it.
 This makes it very simple for your readers to share your post on Pinterest.

--You can also set the Image Source to ‘Pin the Custom Pin Image’ so that even if it looks like someone can pin a random sized image, that image will be replaced with a pin-friendly sized image.
+- You can also set the Image Source to ‘Pin the Custom Pin Image’ so that even if it looks like someone can pin a random sized image, that image will be replaced with a pin-friendly sized image.
 Pinterest and many Pinterest users like vertical images that have a 2:3 ratio, and will not repin odd shaped images, so this is a time saver as well.

--The pro version lets you choose the images that you want shared on social media.
+- The pro version lets you choose the images that you want shared on social media.
 You can create a horizontal image for Facebook and Twitter as well as a vertical image (usually a custom pin) that will be your main Pinterest pin image.

--You can also write out the social media title, social media description, and the Pinterest description so that when go to share you have customized descriptions that are populated for you.
+- You can also write out the social media title, social media description, and the Pinterest description so that when go to share you have customized descriptions that are populated for you.

--Social Warfare Pro also gives you the ability to use custom brand colors for your share buttons, so you can match them with your other branding.
+So you can match them with your other branding.
 You can see my branded buttons right under the banner at the top of this post, as well as the floating share buttons on the left side of my posts.

--You can turn on or turn off social share counts, and you can order the counts by which social program has the most shares.
+- You can turn on or turn off social share counts, and you can order the counts by which social program has the most shares.
 And you can see not only the individual social share counts but an overall total number of shares.
 Or turn this off, as you like.

--Another benefit is the Frame Buster, which you use to stop content pirates from hi-jacking your content by framing it (placing your content in a frame that the clickjacker can then use to trick the visitor into clicking on something that they think is one thing, but it is another and can be used to steal their personal information).
+- Another benefit is the Frame Buster, which you use to stop content pirates from hi-jacking your content by framing it (placing your content in a frame that the clickjacker can then use to trick the visitor into clicking on something that they think is one thing, but it is another and can be used to steal their personal information).

--Other advanced features are analytics campaign tracking, button click tracking, advanced Pinterest features, and full content vs excerpts, depending on your theme.
+- Other advanced features are analytics campaign tracking, button click tracking, advanced Pinterest features, and full content vs excerpts, depending on your theme.